Trial begins for man charged with killing 18 in Texas

 Associated Press

-DALLAS (AP) — The trial began Monday for a man who is charged with killing 18 older women in Dallas and its suburbs over a two-year span.
+DALLAS (AP) — Trial began Monday for a man accused of killing 18 older women over a two-year span in the Dallas area, with jurors hearing a taped deposition from a woman who said her attacker smashed a pillow into her face and used “all his weight to keep me from breathing.”

-Billy Chemirmir, 48, is being tried in Dallas in one of the deaths.
-He faces life in prison without parole if convicted of capital murder in the death of 81-year-old Lu Thi Harris.
+Billy Chemirmir, 48, faces life in prison without parole if convicted of capital murder in the death of 81-year-old Lu Thi Harris.
 Prosecutors decided not to seek the death penalty.
-His attorney entered a not guilty plea for him Monday on the charge.
+His attorney entered a not guilty plea for him on Monday the charge.

-“This is a case about stalking, smothering and stealing,” prosecutor Glen Fitzmartin told the jury in his opening statement.
+Chemirmir was arrested in March 2018 following the attack on Mary Bartel at her apartment at a senior living community in Plano.
+Bartel, who was 91 at the time of the attack and died in 2020, said in the video that she knew she was in trouble the moment she answered the door.

+“My eyes were just fixated on these green rubber gloves that I saw. … I knew instantly when I saw those two green rubber gloves, number one, I should not have opened the door, number two, my life was in grave danger,” she said.

 When police tracked Chemirmir to his nearby apartment the next day, he was holding jewelry and cash.
 A jewelry box police say he had just thrown away led them to a Dallas home, where Harris was dead in her bedroom, lipstick smeared on her pillow.

-In opening statements, Fitzmartin said that earlier that day, Harris and Chemirmir had been checking out at the same time at a Walmart store.
+In opening statements, prosecutor Glen Fitzmartin said that earlier that day, Harris and Chemirmir had been checking out at the same time at a Walmart store.

+“This is a case about stalking, smothering and stealing,” Fitzmartin told the jury.

 After his arrest, authorities announced they would review hundreds of deaths, signaling the possibility that a serial killer had been stalking older people.
 Over the following years, the number of people Chemirmir was accused of killing grew.